tk27182/tk27182.github.io/CV.md

 ### PROFESSIONAL EXPERIENCE
 **May 2017 - present**
 **National Center for Supercomputing Applications** ***(Matias Carrasco Kind)***, **Urbana, IL**
-- Simulated galaxies in large-scale structure using Python
+- Created a simulation of 10000 galaxies using Python and calculated 22 statistical features
-- Applied machine learning algorithms to classify galaxies as clusters, filaments, and voids
+- Applied algorithms to classify galaxies into 3 structural classes
+- Tested algorithms on MICE simulation data and identified galaxies in clusters, filaments, and voids
-- Compared predictions to predictions from other halo finders
+- Compared predictions between two halo finders to determine which predicts better

 **University of Illinois Department of Physics, Urbana, IL**

 **May 2017 - present**
 ***Research Assistant, Helium Reionization (Prof. Gilbert Holder)***
-- Calculated the optical depth of helium ionized bubbles
+- Calculated the optical depth of helium ionized bubbles and derived an equation
-- Modeled the CMB angular power spectrum to show effects of the helium bubbles
+- Analyzed effects of the helium bubbles by modeling the CMB angular power spectrum

 **August 2014 - present**
 ***Research Assistant, Wireless Power Transmission (Prof. Alfred Hübler)***
-- Published one paper, with another in the works, and filed a patent application
+- Published one paper and filed a patent application on Wireless Energy Transfer
-- Determined optimal parameters for optimal power using MATLAB simulations
+- Determined best parameters for optimal power using MATLAB simulations
 - Conducted microwave experiments to demonstrate power flow efficiency using digital radio

 ***